ROCK has a wide range of services and programs with different objectives:

 Autism and Behaviour

-Autism and Behaviourial services at ROCK are delivered by therapists with experience providing Applied Behaviour Analysis (ABA) services to children and youth with autism in the Halton region.
-Intervention focuses on teaching social skills, functional life skills, and social communication.
+Autism and Behavioural services at ROCK are delivered by therapists with experience providing Applied Behaviour Analysis (ABA) services to children and youth with autism in the Halton region, and supervised by Board Certified Behaviour Analysts (BCBA).
+The intervention focuses on teaching meaningful skills, as determined by the family and youth to be most important.
+These can include social skills, functional life skills, and social communication.

 Event Registration: